Variations on the Vev Flip-Flop: Instantaneous Freeze-out and Decaying Dark Matter: The Model

 We will focus on the regions of parameter space where finite temperature effects from the scalar sector have a significant impact on the final abundance of $\chi$.
 We know from the standard WIMP picture that the observed relic abundance is obtained if DM freezes-out when its mass is 20 -- 30 times greater than the freeze-out temperature.
 Since we do not have abundances below the equilibrium abundance, this provides a lower limit on $m_\chi$.
 If the DM mass is much greater than the temperature at which the abundance is set, then finite temperature effects will be small compared to zero temperature effects.
 This tension means that for the mechanisms presented in this paper, we will generally focus on the parameter space where $m_\chi, \tilde{m}_\psi \simeq 30\, \mu_S$.
 We choose the signs of the Yukawas so that for positive couplings, $\vev{S} \neq 0$ will give a positive contribution to the mass.
+In \cref{tab:summary} we summarise the different mechanisms and highlight the relevant parameter space.